 Besides affordable housing, manufacturing, and the creation of food security, health care is also one of the Government’s big four agendas.
 The government aims at giving Kenyans quality and affordable health services.

 However, the above may not be achieved if a solution to curb the system’s challenges isn’t found.
 A quick fix is needed as he who has health has hope and he who has hope has everything.

-Here are some of the challenges facing health care system in Kenya;
+Here are some of the challenges facing the health care system in Kenya;